falko-buschke/ModernCoexistence/README.md

 ## Repository Stucture
 The repository is made up of two sets of R-scripts and four sub-directories.

-The first set of R=scripts is for the multispecies coexistence analysis and the second set of scripts simulates the incremental removal of plant species to assess how tropic cascades affect herbivore coexistence.
+The first set of R-scripts is for the multispecies coexistence analysis and the second set of scripts simulates the incremental removal of plant species to assess how tropic cascades affect herbivore coexistence.

 The four sub-directories contain (1) raw input data for analyses, (2) intermediate data for validation purposes, (3) processed output data from simulations, and (4) scripts to replicate figures.

 ### Coexistence analysis

 ### Trophic cascade simulation